What Is 80 Of 6

 Alternative Methods: Fractions and Proportions

-While the decimal method is straightforward, there are other ways to calculate percentages.
+While the decimal method is straightforward, When it comes to this, other ways stand out.
 Let's explore two more approaches:

 Method 1: Using Fractions